ganesba76/SDE-Tech-Task-yB5yj/README.md

 Make sure that your queries can be run against the database created in the ETL.

 ### Additional SQL challenge
-Please upload the `50000 Sales Records.csv` into your database/data warehouse.
+Please upload the `50000 Sales Records.csv` [(download link)](https://drive.google.com/file/d/1g0nZAHn46gEBUmoPaMVhAIF9t7-55AsA/view?usp=sharing) into your database/data warehouse.

 Write SQL queries to answer the following questions: